Application procedure for Nordic citizens and applicants residing in Norway

 Admission to master's programmes for Nordic citizens and applicants residing in Norway.

 Applicants proficient in Norwegian, should read the information at our Norwegian website for applicants.

 Study programmes starting in August 2022

 - Application portal opens: 1 February.

-- The deadline for submitting documents: 15 April, or 1 July if you complete your Bachelor's degree in the spring semester 2022, you may upload such documents within 1 July.
+- The deadline for submitting documents: 15 April, or 1 July if you complete your Bachelor's degree or other courses in the spring semester 2022, you may upload such documents within 1 July.